escaperoombazz/Escape-to-Learn-Exploring-Non-linear-Puzzle-Based-Learning-in-Computing-Education/readme.md

 - **Dissemination**: Conference presentations, journal publications, and an open-access toolkit.
 - **Project Management**: Collaboration across institutions with transparent coordination and resources.

-This file serves as the **reference blueprint** for anyone looking to understand or replicate the project’s methodology.
+This file serves as the **reference blueprint** for anyone looking to understand or contribute.

 ---